 note: lyrics adopted 1847, music adopted 1860; the anthem's author would become the third president of Liberia

-Libya name: "Allahu Akbar" (God Is Greatest)
+name: "Allahu Akbar" (God Is Greatest)

 lyrics/music: Mahmoud el-SHERIF/Abdalla Shams el-DIN